Burnout or Just Tired? Here's How to Tell the Difference

 The World Health Organisation classified burnout in 2019 as an occupational phenomenon with its own diagnosis code.
 Three things happening together: emotional exhaustion, growing detachment from the things you used to care about, and a reduced sense that anything you do actually matters.
 Not one of those.
 All three.

 What the evidence consistently shows is that burnout is a physiological stress response that has run too long without adequate recovery.
 It is in the body.
 Not just the head.
-There's measurable dysregulation in the stress-response system — which is why you can be completely exhausted during the day and still unable to sleep at night.
-The system is stuck in both directions at once.

 I know this.
 I knew this.
 And I still spent months trying to will my way through it.